mountaindboz/nceas-training/README.md

 ## Nicole's new additions

-- here is something to change
+- here is something to change - new addition